-When it comes to risk management and reduction, the interest coverage ratio is one of the most important financial ratios you will learn.
-It does not matter whether you are a fixed income investor considering purchases of a company's bonds, an equity investor considering purchases of a company's stocks, a landlord contemplating property leases, a bank officer making recommendations on potential loans, or a vendor thinking about extending credit to new customers.
-An interest coverage ratio is a powerful tool in each of these circumstances.
+The interest coverage ratio is one of the most important financial ratios you can use to reduce risk.
+It is a strong tool if you are a fixed income investor considering purchase of a company's bonds.
+It applies to an an equity investor who wants to buy a company's stocks and works for a landlord thinking about property leases, a bank officer making recommendations on potential loans, or a vendor thinking about extending credit to new customers.

-For instance, for bondholders, the ratio is supposed to act as a safety gauge, as it sheds light on how far a company’s earnings can decline before the company begins defaulting on its bond payments.
+Here's how it works.
+For bondholders. the ratio is supposed to act as a safety gauge.
+It sheds light on how far a company’s earnings can decline before the company begins defaulting on its bond payments.
 For stockholders, the ratio provides a clear picture of the short-term financial health of a business.

 The Basics of Interest Coverage Ratio